adrianmkng/spring-boot-example/README.md

 ## Usage ##

+1. Configure the MySQL database:
   1. Create MySQL user credentials for user `spring_boot_user` with password `spring_boot_pass`
   1. Apply the database schema mysql-vm/provisioning/roles/database/files/spring_boot_schema.sql
+  1. Update the spring.datasource.url in src/main/resources/application.properties to point to the mysql database

 1. To start the app you can:
   1. Run the com.codeng.springboot.Application in your IDE
   1. Build and run the jar from commandline
     1. `mvn clean package`
     1. `java -jar target/spring-boot-example.jar`

 ## Project Explanation ##